avisagie/my-orgmode-css/README.md

-I have a bit of an obsession with Emacs [http://orgmode.org/](Org Mode).
+I have a bit of an obsession with Emacs [Org Mode](http://orgmode.org/).
 This is a small sample doc with a stylesheet for exporting org mode notes and docs as a nicely formatted html document.

 To get started, git clone this repository, open notes.org in emacs,